blueskyfish/quickstart-angular-with-webpack/readme.md

 > This is a quickstart project for [Angular 2][angular2].
 It use the
 > [Webpack][webpack] and the css processor [Less][less].
+>
+> This project is still in progress.

 ## Why this quickstart?